‘Lighthouses in space’: the Chinese jam-proof satellite network to fill GPS gaps

 INSUFFICIENT EVIDENCE

-No evidence found in cross-references, web search, or Wikipedia to confirm or refute the claim about ancient sailors using lighthouses for navigation.
+No evidence was found to confirm or refute the claim about ancient sailors using lighthouses.

 “The system works by placing powerful light sources on satellites to send coded signals to Earth.
 Receivers on the ground detect the light and use its direction, along with the satellites’ known positions, to calculate where they are”